oheil/IdatFiles.jl/README.md

   "__MedianBinData"
 ```

-The keys are the original data specifiers present in the .idat file, which are different for the different chip types and may be different between versions.
+The keys are the original data specifiers present in the .idat file, which are different for the different chip types and maybe different between versions.